vjdias/klipper/docs/MCU_Commands.md

   the clock so that the next step is relative to the supplied 'clock' time.
 The host usually only sends this command at the start of a print.
+* `stepper_set_fpga oid=%c enable=%c` : When `enable` is 1 the MCU will
+  suppress step and direction pin updates for the given stepper so that an external controller can drive it.
+Setting `enable` to 0 reverts to normal MCU driven stepping.

 * `stepper_get_position oid=%c` : This command causes the
   micro-controller to generate a "stepper_position" response message